Montana Meth Project: Office of National Drug Control Policy report

 In November 2006, the Office of National Drug Control Policy (ONDCP) published a report, Pushing Back Against Meth: A Progress Report on the Fight, highlighting the impact of recently enacted State and Federal laws, such as the Combat Methamphetamine Epidemic Act (CMEA) of 2005, that restricted transactions for the over the counter drugs that can be used to manufacture methamphetamine.
 Based on the results of Quest Diagnostics' preliminary review of workplace drug tests conducted during the first five months of 2006, the nationwide adult usage of meth declined by 12% when compared to the same period in 2005.
-Quest provided state-level results: on the state level, results varied according to the strictness and duration of the states' laws.
 "Montana’s methamphetamine precursor law went into effect July 1, 2005.
 The Montana law is stricter than the CMEA in several important respects."
-Montana’s workplace drug testing results showed a 69.4% decrease in positive tests for amphetamine.
+Montana's workplace drug testing results showed a 69.4% decrease in positive tests for amphetamine.
 Montana's Attorney General and the MMP attribute Montana's decrease in adult meth usage to the MMP.
 However, the ONDCP reported: "The primary reason for this positive trend is the enactment of various State laws...which implemented restrictions on transactions involving products containing certain chemicals (primarily, ephedrine and pseudoephedrine) that can be used to make methamphetamine."
 However, the Attorney General countered, "The Montana Meth Project’s theoretical framework is based upon the prevention principles that individuals who believe that the use of a particular drug involves risk or harm and/or who disapprove of its use are less likely to use that drug.
 As seen in last year’s report, both the Montana Prevention Needs Assessment and the Meth Use & Attitudes Survey show that Montana teens perceive a much greater risk in trying meth than do their counterparts nationally.
 Since 2005, the perception of specific negative effects resulting from meth use has changed.
 Among teens, risks such as stealing, lack of attention to personal hygiene, and tooth decay increased significantly (11%, 7.5%, and 19% respectively).
 In this time, societal disapproval of meth use has also greatly increased in the state, with teens (87%), young adults (83%) and parents (97%) now voicing “strong” disapproval of trying meth even once or twice.
 Perhaps most importantly, parent-child discussions about the dangers posed by meth use have increased in number and frequency."